Assess Your Organization's Listening Maturity

 • 8X more likely to adapt well to change

-Any organization can complete the Maturity Model Assessment – a quick ** question assessment – and receive their results.
+Any organization can complete the Maturity Model Assessment and receive their results.
 The Assessment is based on 13 practices that differentiate listening maturity across organizations.
 When the Assessment is completed, participants receive a report which highlights where they fall against benchmark for each of the 13 practices.

 Complete the Maturity Model Assessment